Rique-Yazzie/cs386-a1/reports/report 3.md

 **Melvin**:

-Created the repository
+Offered to start data gathering for the website (comp builds, tier list, etc).

 **Chris**:

-Confirmed project with Dr.Palmer
+Created Azure Dev Ops dashboard to help track our task and workloads.
+Also to keep track on milestones.

 **Mark**:

-Lead the discussion of the project idea.
+Lead the discussion of the project.
+Created document to track our notes and ideas.
-Found server on hostwinds.com

 **Rique**:

-Created the repository
+Offered insight on his previous ideas with website/UI designs for our website.

 ## 2. Retrospective

-Appreciations: Mark was the MVP this week for finding a server on hostswinds.com.
-Took initiative and interviewed one person.

-Successes: Got our project to be approved this week.

-Failures: No big improves yet or gameplan on how the website will look.

-Barries: Melvin and Mark were late to the meeting.
-Also snow.
+Appreciations: Mark leading the discussion and Chris creating a Azure Dev Ops board for our task to be more organized.

+Successes: Assigned Roles and decided on what task to focus on this week for our project.

+Failures: Had to simplify our website and focused only implementing one game.

+Barries: Tools, Databases, APIs

-What we should try next time: Starting the project and interviewing
+What we should try next time: Processing and use the Azure Dev Ops Board more.

 ## 3. Next Steps

-**Chris, Melvin, Rique, Mark**: Assign invididual task, make requirements for our project, and interviews.
+**Chris, Melvin, Rique, Mark**:

+Tasks (GOALS)
+-get started!
+UI Mockup- Mark + Rique
+-Design Homepage, Tier List, Build, Character Index Data Gather/Database Research- Melvin + Chris
+-Melvin will find tier list data
+-Azure database

+We can rediscuss at NEXT team meeting, 2/14

+NOT IMPLEMENTING, just research and design
+We are STILL in the requirements
+NEXT WEEK is the deliverable FOR requirements